Thyroid Tests and What They Mean: Thyroid Test Results Chart

 Evaluating Symptom Improvement through Treatment

-Complicating matters further, symptoms of thyroid dysfunction can emerge even with normal blood test results.
+Complicating matters further, symptoms of hypothyroidism and thyroid dysfunction can emerge even with normal blood test results.
 When treated for hypothyroidism, patients with low free T4 and free T3 levels—regardless of TSH levels—often report significant improvement.
+Symptoms of hypothyroidism may also vary among individuals, making diagnosis more challenging.

 Some patients exhibit symptoms of low thyroid action, even when their test results suggest otherwise.
 As a result, many skilled thyroidologists consider a patient's response to treatment as the primary determinant of a hypothyroidism diagnosis.
 If symptoms improve with appropriate treatment, it provides compelling evidence of hypothyroidism.
 Several reputable introductory textbooks strongly support this method of diagnosis.